AndrewShidel/Virtual-Git-FileSystem/README.md

-VG (**V**irtual **G**it filesystem) presents git repositories as files/directories by running a custom FUSE filesystem.
+GitFS presents git repositories as files/directories by running a custom FUSE filesystem.
 It is useful for browsing code and depending on other repositories.

 ## Installation